quangis/quangis-workflow/README.md

     doit tdb_query_questions

-To assemble those workflows that were generated for a question and also match its transformation graph:
+Afterward, to assemble those workflows that were generated for a question and also match its transformation graph:

     doit tdb_query_questions_intersection